-Configure Possible Fields For Uploads
+Configure Possible Fields For MS Excel File Uploads

 The choices in the Configure Excel field can be modified.
 This allows you to control what fields are available for configuring an upload file.
 Since the total number of characteristics is very large, this allows you to make the Configure Excel form easier to use for your users.
 Additionally, you can add Max and Min values to Characteristics that the uploaded value will have to fall between.
-The process is a follows:
+The process is as follows:

 Select Column Admin from the Admin menu